 Tyron has a Degree in Construction Economics (UTS) and is an Associate of the Australian Institute of Quantity Surveyors.
 He began his career at Washington Brown in 1993 as a wide-eyed intern looking for a break in the industry.
 Twenty years later, he is now the majority shareholder in the business and Washington Brown is recognised as one of Australia’s leading tax depreciation companies.

 With his passion and knowledge of property depreciation, Tyron is a regular speaker at industry conferences and is often quoted in national media.
-He has also published numerous articles and books including his popular CLAIM IT! book.
+He has also published numerous articles and books including his popular Keep Claiming It book.

 Tom has a Diploma of Built Environment (UNSA), is an Associate of the Australian Institute of Quantity Surveyors and a Green Star Accredited Professional (environmental rating system).
 With over 10 years experience with construction and property, Tom oversees the cost planning and consultancy areas of Washington Brown.
 He has managed a vast array of projects from single dwelling residential, mixed use developments to infrastructure and government projects.